Digital-Validation-Laboratory/pyvale/reports/report_fy2324.md

 |:--:|
 |*Figure: Simulated thermocouple traces for the 2D plate model with sensor locations shown in the previous figure.
 The simulated traces use dashed lines with crosses abd include systematic and random error models.
 The solid lines are the ground truth taken from the simulation.* |

+The same functionality is demonstrated for the 3D simulation of a monoblock divertor armour in the [second example](https://github.com/Applied-Materials-Technology/pycave/blob/main/examples/ex2_3d_thermcouples_monoblock.py) in the `pycave` repository.
+The 3D visualisation and thermocouple traces for the monoblock model are shown below.

 |![fig_3dmonoblock_pyvista](images/monoblock_thermal_sim_view.svg)|
 |:--:|